 Follow the funnel to set your metrics

-Sales – Assuming you know what your traditional sales benchmarks are, you can set goals around your current sales numbers.
+Sales – Assuming you know what your traditional sales benchmarks are, you can set SMART goals around your current sales numbers.
 First, make sure to set something that’s attainable, moving the needle from 5 – 10 a month for example.
 Once we set our sales goal, we move up the funnel to see how marketing is going to help make that happen.

 Leads – What is your lead to customer conversion rate?
 5%, 10 %, 50%?
 Don’t know?
 To answer this, answer the question – how many of the trials or lead gen forms that get filled out – end up buying from you?
 With this number, you can back into the number of leads marketing needs to drive to support the business need of more sales.